nventive/UnoApplicationTemplate/doc/Diagnostics.md

 It also has various diagnostics utilities such as the following.
 - Send information via email (including log files as attachements).
 - Throw exceptions from various threads (to test the error handling or crash reporting).
-- Open the settings folder where the settings files can be found (UWP only).
+- Open the settings folder where the settings files can be found (WinUI only).

 ## Http Debugger